datalass1/100-days-of-code/README.md

 Link to notebook: https://github.com/datalass1/100-days-of-code/blob/master/notebooks/Day-1-code-to-download-and-process-a-satellite-image.ipynb

 **Today's Progress:** Downloaded Sentinel imagery.
 GeoJSON produced in QGIS, downloaded imagery viewed in QGIS.
+I have used sentinelsat, pandas and os libraries.

 **Thoughts:**
 - I have used the sentinelsat api to query and download data from the Copernicus Access Hub (https://scihub.copernicus.eu/dhus/#/home) before at work and found it worked well.
 The source code on Sentinelsat GitHub account shows recent commits.